-He was the only President to be wounded in battle during the Civil War, as he got a bullet lodged into his chest after fighting at South Mountain.
+He was the only President wounded in battle during the Civil War, as he got a bullet lodged into his chest after fighting at South Mountain.

 20. James A. Garfield

-He also had an eventful life before being President, as he was orphaned at age 17 after both of his parents died from the disease within the same year.
+He also had an eventful life before being President, as he was orphaned at age 17 after his parents died from disease within the same year.

 21. Chester A. Arthur